 Dangerous NYC Intersections

 A mathematics student at CUNY made headlines when he mapped out some of the most dangerous intersections in New York City, taken from the city’s publicly available data on vehicle collisions.
 His work gives us major insights that could be particularly helpful to CMV drivers.
-The top ten most dangerous intersections in his list (compiled by Gothamist) were:

 - The 2nd Avenue and East 59th Street intersection in Manhattan averaged 150 collisions a year.